For new students: This page provides frequently asked questions about immunizations and the UHS Immunization Form.

 Which immunizations are recommended?

-Human papilloma virus (HPV) – Three dosesrecommended for females ages 11-26 and available for males ages 9-26
+- Human papilloma virus (HPV) – Three doses for

 Is a tuberculosis (TB) test required?
 Certain new international students must be screened for TB.
 If you must be screened and have documentation, please bring it to campus with you (do not attach to Immunization Form).
 See www.uhs.umich.edu/tbscreen.
 Otherwise, a TB test is not a University requirement, however academic programs or volunteer activities may have different requirements.